smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/04-GCE-compute-engine/README.md

 Also, keep an eye on the [billing in the GCP console](https://console.cloud.google.com/billing).

-If you choose the default virtual machine size, the cost should be very light...
+If you choose the default virtual machine size, the cost should be very light.
 But anyways, remember to stop the virtual machine once you are done working on it.

 In order to play with a VM, first we need to configure it, select an operating system, install the python stack, and a developer environment.
 You can think of this step as building a dedicated Docker image that will only get instantiated into a single Docker container.
 This is an analogy, the **VM** do not use Docker at all.

 But wait...
 Configuring a machine with a developer environment...
 We already did that! 💡 That is the **Le Wagon data setup**! 👌

-In this exercise, we will configure a VM instace, run the Le Wagon data setup on it.
+In this exercise we will configure a VM instace, run the Le Wagon data setup on it.
 Then we will see how to drive it 🚀

 ## Create a Compute Engine instance